Episode 330

 With no witnesses and a few leads, investigators struggled to piece together why she was there, who she was with, and what went so horribly wrong.

-Suspicions swirled around a young man named Kevin Whitmer, but nothing could be proven.
-And the deeper investigators dug, the stranger the case became.
+Suspicions swirled around a young man named Kevin Whitmer, but nothing could be proven, and The deeper investigators dug, the stranger the case became.

-During their conversations with Kevin, investigators learned about another young man who was reportedly eager eager and maybe even desperate to start a romantic relationship with Caitlin.
+During their conversations with Kevin, investigators learned about another young man who was reportedly eager and maybe even desperate to start a romantic relationship with Caitlin.

 Police were already familiar with the name Adam Brown.
 He was one of Caitlin's closest friends.